CN STONE FURNITURE GUIDE

 When it comes to accessorising your natural stone furniture, greenery and brass make perfect companions.
 The muted greens of sage, eucalyptus and olive leaves are knocked back by silver undertones that add a refined, considered edge to any displays of foliage.
 Brass vessels or candlesticks also chime with this pared-back feel, offering the decadence of gold with the icy cool of silver.
 When sourcing brassware, look for unusual patinas in the metal for perfectly imperfect pieces that are as unique as your stone furniture.

-HOW TO INCORPORATING NATURAL STONE INTO THE HOME
+HOW TO INCORPORATE NATURAL STONE INTO THE HOME

 The sense of balance that natural stone furniture and accessories can bring to the home is particularly powerful in the hallway.
 Arriving at home after a long day, the hallway should be a visual cue for decompression, signalling the start of your evening ritual in the sanctuary of your home.
 Using the clean, polished, sleek qualities of veined natural stone, you can create this effect in your hallway effortlessly.
 Keep the console top as clear as possible, limiting your styling to some simple greenery, a relaxing, fragrant candle and a bowl or a small tray for keys and sunglasses.